gauravfs-14/adaptly/docs/troubleshooting.md

 - **[LLM Providers Guide](./llm-providers.md)** - AI provider issues
 - **[Storage Service Guide](./storage-service.md)** - Storage issues
 - **[Advanced Features Guide](./advanced-features.md)** - Advanced configurations

+## ❓ Frequently Asked Questions

+### General Questions

+**Q: Do I need to install React and React-DOM separately?**
+A: Yes, Adaptly requires React and React-DOM as peer dependencies.
+They should already be installed in your Next.js or React project.

+**Q: Can I use Adaptly with other UI libraries like Material-UI or Chakra UI?**
+A: Yes!
+Adaptly works with any React component library.
+Just register your components in the `components` prop of `AdaptlyProvider`.

+**Q: Is Adaptly compatible with React 18 and 19?**
+A: Yes, Adaptly supports both React 18 and 19.
+The v0.0.5+ release specifically fixes compatibility issues with React 19.

+### API Key Questions

+**Q: Do I need API keys for all providers?**
+A: No, you only need an API key for the provider you're using.
+Set the `provider` prop to match your API key.

+**Q: Which LLM provider should I use?**
+A:

+- **Google Gemini**: Best for beginners, generous free tier
+- **OpenAI GPT**: Most popular, excellent performance
+- **Anthropic Claude**: Great for complex reasoning tasks

+**Q: Can I switch providers dynamically?**
+A: Yes, you can change the `provider` and `model` props at runtime, but you'll need the corresponding API key.

+### Component Questions

+**Q: How many components can I register?**
+A: There's no hard limit, but we recommend starting with 5-10 components for better AI performance.

+**Q: Do my components need to be in a specific format?**
+A: Your components should accept props as defined in `adaptly.json`.
+The AI will pass these props when rendering.

+**Q: Can I use TypeScript components?**
+A: Absolutely!
+Adaptly is TypeScript-first and works seamlessly with TypeScript components.

+### Storage Questions

+**Q: Where is the UI state stored?**
+A: By default, state is stored in `localStorage`.
+You can customize this with the `storageKey` prop.

+**Q: Can I disable storage?**
+A: Yes, set `enableStorage={false}` to disable automatic state persistence.

+**Q: How do I clear saved state?**
+A: Use the `clearStorage()` method from the `useAdaptiveUI` hook, or clear localStorage manually.

 ### 2. Debug Information